Kotlin Serialization

 Using Kotlin's multiplatform serialization library with JobRunr

 Kotlin Serialization is Kotlin’s official multiplatform serialization library, using compile-time code generation instead of runtime reflection.
-JobRunr supports Kotlin Serialization through the KotlinxSerializationJsonMapper implementation, available in the jobrunr-kotlin-[VERSION]-support packages ([VERSION] is to be replaced with a Kotlin version, e.g., 2.2).
+JobRunr supports Kotlin Serialization through the KotlinxSerializationJsonMapper implementation, available in the jobrunr-kotlin-support.

 Requirements